kiali/kiali.io/content/en/docs/Configuration/no-istiod.md

 ## How does it affect Kiali

-When Istio registry is not available, there are some expected changes:
+When the Istio API is not available there is expected feature degradation in Kiali:

 * The control plane metrics won't be available.
 * The proxy status won't be available in the workloads details view.